 7 Reasons to Consider Switching Health Insurance Plans

 However, because your health, financial, and family situations don’t stay the same from year to year, your insurance probably shouldn’t either.
 Spending a little time each Open Enrollment to pick the right plan can save you thousands of dollars and get you better care.
+With that in mind, here are seven reasons why you might want to consider switching health insurance plans.

 Major insurance companies change which geographic areas they cover from year to year.
 If your plan no longer covers your area and you signed up on HealthCare.gov or your state exchange, your insurance company will automatically enroll you in a similar plan.
 But what this plan covers, how much it costs, and whether your preferred doctors are in-network can all change.